-Annual Required Contribution The employer's periodic required contributions, expressed as a dollar consists of the Employer Normal Cost and Amortization Payment.

-(ARC) amount or a percentage of covered plan compensation.
-The ARC declines to zero with the passage of time.
+Annual Required Contribution The employer's periodic required contributions, expressed as a dollar declines to zero with the passage of time.
 For example if the amortization period is initially set at 30 years, it is 29 years at the end of one year, 28 years at the end of two years, etc.